Luminex® Transcription Factor Assays

 study analyte-specific DNA binding activity in multiplex

 Active Motif is a provider of Transcription Factor Multiplex Assays for use with the Luminex® 200™ or MAGPIX® instruments.
-The Transcription Factor Multiplex Kits are novel bead-based assays designed to study analyte-specific DNA binding activity of proteins belonging to the same transcription factor family.
+The Transcription Factor Multiplex Kit is a novel bead-based assays designed to study analyte-specific DNA binding activity of proteins belonging to the same transcription factor family.
 Antibodies specific to each transcription factor protein are conjugated to a unique Luminex bead to enable comparative analysis of DNA binding between proteins in the same family.
-Kits are available for the study of AP-1 and NFκB transcription factor families.
+Kits are available for the study the NFκB transcription factor family.

 Each Multiplex Kit contains a DNA probe of the transcription factor consensus binding sequence, competitor oligonucleotides, a positive control lysate, 96-well assay plate and the necessary buffers and detecting reagents to perform the assay.
 Antibody-conjugated beads must be purchased separately to complete the assay.
 The individual bead packaging allows researchers to customize their assays for singleplex or multiplex analysis simply by selecting antibody-conjugated beads for their protein(s) of interest.
 To learn more about how the Transcription Factor Multiplex Assays work or to read about the Luminex* technology, click on the Method tab below.